SerenityOS/serenity/Base/usr/share/man/man5/Shell.md

 It should be noted that the `index index_name` section is optional, but if supplied, will require an explicit iteration variable as well.
 In other words, `for index i in foo` is not valid syntax.

-A for-loop evaluates the _sequence_ once per every element in the _expr_, seetting the local variable _name_ to the element being processed, and the local variable _enum name_ to the enumeration index (if set).
+A for-loop evaluates the _sequence_ once per every element in the _expr_, setting the local variable _name_ to the element being processed, and the local variable _enum name_ to the enumeration index (if set).

 The Shell shall cancel the for loop if two consecutive commands are interrupted via SIGINT (\^C), and any other terminating signal aborts the loop entirely.